codingtim/kdg-sa-ride-service/README.md

 In order to run `mvn clean install`:
 - external price server has to be installed with `mvn install:install-file -Dfile=price-service-1.1.jar -DgroupId=be.kdg.sa -DartifactId=price-service -Dversion=1.1 -Dpackaging=jar`

+In order to run with integration tests `mvn clean install -DskipITs=false`:
 - a local sql server db has to be running

 ## Requests